na-na-hi/renget/archive/LCB_optimal_grind_guide.md

 Don't bother
 %#8b9c15% Sinclair: %%
 %gold%  000 %%
-N Corp (first is a boss killer) / Cinq (Also powerful, if not as powerful as N Corp)
+N Corp (A boss killer) / Cinq (Also powerful, if not as powerful as N Corp)
 %gold%  00 %%
 Don't bother
 %#325339% Outis: %%
 %gold%  000 %%
-Molar (Discard and high damage and clash numbers) / Magic Bullet (A bit tricky to use, but if the fight takes too long, she can nuke with 7 bullets)
+Molar (Discard, high damage and clash numbers) / Magic Bullet (A bit tricky to use, but if the fight takes too long, she can nuke with 7 bullets)
 %gold%  00 %%
-Don't bother
+Cinq (She has one of the better Evade skill in the game.
+If the 000 IDs aren't available to dispense, she makes a good alternative if you really want an Outis ID)
 %#69350b% Gregor: %%
 %gold%  000 %%
 Twinhook (His damage and clash numbers only increase the more the fight goes on)